skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Articles]

 ##Literature Criticism Online/Something About the Author
-Find information and criticism on current and historical writers and poets and their works in this combined archive.
+Find information and criticism on current and historical writers and poets and their works.
 [Arts & literature]
 [Homework help]